How to Fix Packet Loss

 • Ping sweeping to test for device availability and network connectivity

-• Support for the implementation of queueing
+• Support for the implementation of queuing

 • End-to-end path testing utilities